cdelgadour/frogger-game/README.md

 The Arcade Game Project is an online Game where the objective is for the player to reach the water tiles while avoiding the bugs.

 You can use the arrows on the keyboard to move the player.
+You collect points by getting to the water tiles or collecting gems.

 If you're hit by a bug, you return to the initial position.
+When you lose 3 lives, you lose.

 No installation is required.
 The game can be played in a web browser.